 Team Admissions would encourage any prospective student who is considering DTS to visit one of the seminary's locations.
 In addition to personalized visits, the Admissions office also hosts virtual and on-campus events called Seminary Preview Day.
 These events are designed to give prospective students a good feel for what life is like at the seminary.
-For more information or to schedule a visit, please go to dts.edu/visit.
+For more information or to schedule a visit, please go to <a href="https://dx.doi.org/dt.doi.or